mako-taco/dipstick/README.md

 **Simple.**

-Unlike other DI frameworks, which can sometimes feel like learning an entirely new language, learning Dipstick only requires understanding two concepts: Modules and Bindings.
+Unlike other DI frameworks, which can sometimes feel like learning an entirely new language, learning Dipstick only requires understanding two concepts: Containers and Bindings.

 **Obvious.**